dthinley/Interview-Questions_2/README.md

 #### 2. Given a string a, find the longest palindromic substring contained in a.
 Your function definition should look like question2 (a), and return a string.

 #### Solution:
-In this solution the function iterates every substring of a, checks if each substring is a palindrome.
-Palindromic substrings are stored in an lps variable, which is updated every time a longer palindrome is found.

-The algorithm generates every substring of a with a nested loop which loops through the whole string for each character.
-Therefore, the time complexity is O(n^2).
-Because we only store the longest visited palindromic substring as we go, the storage complexity is O(1).
+The solution checks whether each substring of string (a) is a palindrome and records the current longest.
+The outer for-loop for i in range(len(a)) and inner for-loop for j in range(0, i) takes time complexity of O(n2).
+The only space needed is to record the current substring and the current longest substring thus the sapce complexity is O(1).

 Refer: [answer2.py](https://github.com/dthinley/Interview-Questions_2/blob/master/interviews2.py).